Get Started

 Let’s go

-The data collected from a global database of fashion, jewelry, and home decor brands in 2022 reveals that only 20% of shoppers used their desktop computers to complete fashion transactions when shopping online.
-The convenience of mobile shopping, combined with the mobile-first user experiences offered by leading fashion companies, has changed consumer shopping behavior.
+The convenience of mobile shopping, combined with the mobile-first user experiences offered by leading fashion companies, has changed consumer spending habits.

-It’s no secret that mobile devices provide an on-the-go shopping experience that aligns with modern lifestyles.
-This necessitates that fashion brands prioritize mobile-friendly web designs, making sure that their websites and apps are easy to navigate, load quickly, and display products attractively on smaller screens.
+Mobile devices provide an on-the-go shopping experience that aligns with modern lifestyles.
+Fashion brands need to make sure their websites and apps work seamlessly on mobile.
+That means easy browsing, fast loading, and products that look great on smaller screens.

 Additionally, mobile payments and seamless social media integrations improve the mobile shopping experience, making it easy for users to transition from inspiration to purchase.

-16. Social commerce sales are expected to nearly triple by 2025.
+16. Social commerce sales are expected to exceed $1T by 2028

 screens screenshots of a phoneSource: TikTok Shop

 Personalization has become a key differentiator in the competitive online fashion market.
-Brands are leveraging data analytics and artificial intelligence (AI) to offer personalized recommendations and tailored marketing messages.
+Brands are leveraging tech to offer style suggestions based on past purchases, browsing behavior, and even current fashion trends.

-18. The worldwide market for AI in fashion is expected to reach $4.4B by the end of 2027.
+18. The worldwide market for AI in fashion is expected to reach $4.4B by 2027

-The forecasted market value of $4.4B points to the transformative impact AI technologies are set to have on the whole fashion industry.
-Recently, we’ve observed an increased adoption of AI tools within the fashion ecommerce sector, particularly for predicting ecommerce fashion trends and developing personalized shopping experiences.
+The forecasted market value of $4.4B points to the transformative impact AI technologies are having on the whole fashion industry.
+And it’s no wonder—we’ve observed an increased adoption of AI tools within the fashion ecommerce sector.

-AI is increasingly used to analyze customer data to help forecast future purchasing behaviors.
+AI is now used to analyze customer data to help forecast future purchasing behaviors.
 That allows fashion ecommerce brands to tailor product recommendations and promotional offers to individual customers.
+In fact, AI-powered suggestions are so refined that many shoppers don’t even notice the algorithm.
+It simply feels like the store knows exactly what they’re looking for.

 Read next: